parallel-fs-utils/fs-drift/README.md

-# fs-drift
+# Introduction
-fs-drift is a mixed-workload filesystem aging test.
-This workload attempts to stress a filesystem in various ways over a long period of time, in the following ways:
+fs-drift is a mixed-workload filesystem (and block device) aging test.
+This workload attempts to stress the target in various ways over a long period of time, in the following ways:

 - file and record sizes are completely random
 - random sequences of reads and writes